WalletConnect/create-eth-app/README.md

 ## Philosophy

-- **One Command:** You are one command a way from creating a new Ethereum-powered React app.
+- **Minimalistic by design:** You are one command a way from creating a new Ethereum-powered React app.
 No intermediary installs, scripts or shims.

 - **End-to-End**: Create Eth App provides you everything that you need to build and maintain an Ethereum-powered React app at scale, by bringing Yarn Workspaces, Create React App and The Graph under one roof

-- **Designed for Experience Architecture**: As Kames CG argues in [Ethereum Growth's Problem](https://medium.com/horizin/ethereums-growth-problem-5cab86734917), the Ethereum ecosystem is in a much greater need for top-notch product creators, not smart contract developers.
+- **Aimed at Experience Architects**: As Kames CG argues in [Ethereum Growth's Problem](https://medium.com/horizin/ethereums-growth-problem-5cab86734917), the Ethereum ecosystem is in a much greater need for top-notch product creators, not smart contract developers.
 Create Eth App does not enable a smart contract development environment, expecting you to import your own ABIs or build on top of an established protocol like [Maker](https://makerdao.com), [Compound](https://compound.finance/) or [Sablier](https://sablier.finance)